Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 For instance, governors have control over their state guards.
 But presidents can federalize state guards in an emergency, as Trump did when he deployed the National Guard to respond to immigration protests in Los Angeles in June — a controversial move whose legality is now being tested in federal court.

-Civil rights groups warn that Trump's long-running threats to federalize D.C. could have implications far beyond the nation's capital, even if the administration's playbook varies between states.
+Civil rights groups warn that Trump's long-running threats to federalize D.C. could have implications far beyond the nation's capital, even if the administration's playbook varies among states.

-Maya Wiley, the president and CEO of The Leadership Conference on Civil and Human Rights, said in a statement that Trump's actions in D.C. are "another beta test for nationwide authoritarian control."
-Monica Hopkins, the executive director of the ACLU of DC, called it "a threat that should concern everyone across the country."
+Maya Wiley, the president and CEO of the Leadership Conference on Civil and Human Rights, said in a statement that Trump's actions in D.C. are "another beta test for nationwide authoritarian control."
+Monica Hopkins, the executive director of the American Civil Liberties Union of District of Columbia, called it "a threat that should concern everyone across the country."

 "Congress and the president target D.C. because they can sort of take a stand here," Hopkins told NPR just before Trump's Monday announcement.
 "But it really is a testing ground for what they might attempt in any other jurisdiction."